herndev/herndev/README.md

 ### Hi there, Gorgeous people of the internet 👋
-## I'm Hernie Jabien, Mobile app and Web Deleveloper..
-I am a Fullstack Developer I work on both Front-end and Back-end, for Web Development I work on frameworks like Laravel, Django, ReactJs, and Vue.
-In Mobile Development I usually work on Flutter framework.
+## I'm Hernie Jabien, Mobile app and Web Deleveloper.

 <!--
 **herndev/herndev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.